Leefarmer83/Translate-It/TESTING.md

 action taken | expected result | pass/fail
 ------------ | --------------- | ---------
-Search for a word that is in the library | Only that word shows and/or same word (good as an example) | pass Search for a word that is not inthe library | No words message shows | pass Search for a word and then hit reset | All words searched for are removed and shows all words | pass Scroll down the page | All words show in alphabetical order| pass Words created by user | Delete and Edit button shows| pass Words not by user | Delete and Edit button do not show| pass Click on the tabs on each card to show ndividual data | Correct information is under desired tab| pass Click on register and log in links on page | Taken to the correct location| pass
+Search for a word that is in the library | Only that word shows and/or same word (good as an example) | pass Search for a word that is not in the library | No words message shows | pass Search for a word and then hit reset | All words searched for are removed and shows all words | pass Scroll down the page | All words show in alphabetical order| pass Words created by user | Delete and Edit button shows| pass Words not by user | Delete and Edit button do not show| pass Click on the tabs on each card to show individual data | Correct information is under desired tab| pass Click on register and log in links on page | Taken to the correct location| pass

 **HTML validator:**